JamesMessinger/swagger-suite/README.md

 * __[Bower](http://bower.io)__ - Swagger-Suite uses Bower to manage all of its frontend packages.

 ### Install Steps
 Once you have the prerequisites installed, run the following commands.
-This installs Swagger-Suite and all of its frontend packages.

     npm install swagger-suite

     cd node_modules/swagger-suite
     bower install

-That's all there is to it!
-See your `node_modules/swagger-suite/samples` directory for sample Swagger files and two complete sample APIs to get you started.

-### Running It
+The `cd` and `bower install` commands are necessry to install frontend packages like [Swagger-UI](http://petstore.swagger.wordnik.com/) and [Swagger Editor](http://editor.swagger.wordnik.com#/edit).
+These frontend packages __are not__ included in Swagger-Suite's NPM package so that they can be updated independently.

+#### Running the samples
+Swagger-Suite comes with two sample apps: the ubiquitous "Swagger Petstore" is a simple example, and the "User Manager" demonstrates more advanced concepts.
+To run the petstore sample, just `cd` into the `node_modules/swagger-server` folder and run the following command:

+    cd node_modules/swagger-server
+    npm run-script petstore

+Or, on Windows:

+    cd node_modules\swagger-server
+    npm run-script petstore-windows

+Similarly, to run the "User Manager" sample insead, run:

+    cd node_modules/swagger-server
+    npm run-script users

+Or, on Windows:

+    cd node_modules\swagger-server
+    npm run-script users-windows

-The following command will run a sample "User Manager" app.
-The app will run in debug mode, so you can see everything it's doing in the console window.
+__Note:__ All of the above commands run the sample apps in DEBUG mode, which produces _a lot_ of output in the console window.

-    npm run-script debug

-To run it in normal (non-debug) mode, use this command instead:

-    npm run-script start

-Either way, once Swagger-Suite is running, you can open your web browser and go to __[http://localhost:3000](http://localhost:3000)__.
-Why port 3000?
-Because that's what's specified in the sample Swagger file.
-If you use a different port number in your Swagger file, then Swagger-Suite will run on that port instead.
+#### Now open your browser
+Both of the sample apps are configured to run at __[http://localhost:3000](http://localhost:3000)__, so open your browser and go check 'em out!

 Walkthrough